manuelarte/gowasp/README.md

 make dr
 ```

+You can find the swagger ui in [swagger/index.html](http://localhost:8083/swagger/index.html).

 ## 🛠️ Application Overview

 Once the application is up and running, you can begin by exploring its core features.